 A significant piece of accountability must come from within each of us, Harwood asserts.
 Each of us must ask, “What promises have I made to people?
 What claims can I make about my work?
 Does it have integrity?
 What about my organization?
 Is it truly and consistently serving the public good – and if not, why not?”

 The language of personal accountability is another way of stating the need for personal moral responsibility.
 The common good does not come about through an abstract commitment to the good of humankind; it is effected by individuals acting virtuously.
 That is a lesson affirmed by the moral failures among officials at companies and nonprofits alike.

-Government oversight--Sarbanes-Oxley or the IRS/Grassley version--is by its nature bureaucratic and at best, problematic.
+Government oversight – whether the Sarbanes-Oxley or the IRS/Grassley version – is by its nature bureaucratic and at best, problematic.
 Surely the charity sector, recognized as irreplaceable and worthy of its unique tax exempt status, has not so lost sight of its mission to help the least of these that it's now regulation rather than virtue that motivates it to do good, in a good way.